OceanIsEndless/scratch2svg/README.md

 - [X] Vector costume support
 - [X] Bitmap costume support
-- [ ] Implement various options to meet different needs
+- [ ] Add configuration options
   - [ ] Don't embed fonts (for use in Scratch since it already has the fonts)
+    - Fonts are currently causing a lot of storage bloat, so add some storage saving options as well:
+      - [ ] Convert &lt;text&gt; elements to &lt;path&gt; elements
+        - Will need to find a good tool or library to do this
+        - Might store paths ahead of time or convert text elements directly depending on implementation
+      - [ ] Keep &lt;text&gt; elements but only include used characters
+        - E.g. if the text in a project only says "Hello!", then encode just the info needed to render "H," "e," "l," "o," and "!" in the embedded font file
+        - Probably need a good libarary for this
+      - Keep &lt;text&gt; elements but choose different font(s)
+        - Saves space but less accurate visually
   - [ ] Transparent background and custom background color
   - [ ] Stage width and height
+    - [ ] Make UI adapt to different stage sizes
     - [ ] Detect stage size from \_twconfig\_ comment
   - [ ] Convert known bitmap costumes to vector
     - E.g. assets from the Scratch costume library that were converted to bitmap or are outdated and have a vector version available
     - Possibly disabled by default due to it being inaccurate to the original
   - [ ] Allow embedding metadata into the SVG
     - [ ] Accessibility info (e.g. title, description)
-    - [ ] scratch2svg data (e.g. project source, tool config, notes on conversion)
+    - [ ] scratch2svg data (e.g. project source, tool config, conversion date)
     - [ ] Project  stuff (e.g. target/costume names, creator username, notes)
     - [ ] Full project files ("lossless" scratch2svg conversion)
+      - [ ] Losslessly compress it somehow to save space
     - [ ] Custom metadata
-      - Whatever the user wants to throw in there I guess?
+      - Whatever the user wants to throw in there I guess
+      - [ ] Allow setting title/description manually
   - [ ] Provide more configuration options as needed
 - [ ] Refine final image
-  - [ ] Optimize storage space
+  - [ ] Optimize storage space (only encode exactly what is necessary)
-    - [ ] Shrink fonts
-      - [ ] Choose fonts to use in place of Scratch ones (URL, web safe fonts)
-      - [ ] Subset fonts (only include letters that are used by the project)
   - [ ] Make sure it follows SVG semantics
+    - [ ] Include all necessary attributes, elements, fallbacks?, etc
-    - [ ] Accessibility things
+    - [ ] Bring outdated stuff like xlink up-to-date to make it futureproof
 - [ ] Support loading projects from as many sources as possible ("for fun")
   - [ ] Local files
     - [X] `.sb3` (Scratch 3 project .zip)